wuchris-ch/global-liquidity-credit-tracker/README.md

 3. Results are exported as static JSON and published to GitHub Pages.
 4. Frontend fetches pre-built JSON instantly—no backend computation at request time.

+> ⚠️ **Important:** Do not delete the `gh-pages` branch!
+It stores the pre-computed JSON data served by GitHub Pages.
+Deleting it will break the production frontend.
+The branch is protected, but if you must modify branch settings, ensure `gh-pages` remains intact.

 ## Quick Start

 ```bash